fabiomattei/uddocs/whybother.md

 ### Because I keep my application tested whitout writing things twice

+As developer we work for long houres.
+When we are tired we tend to make small mistakes, like typos, we are quickly able to solve but that lower our productivity.
+Sometimes those mistakes are more insidious.
+If we miss-type a parameter name in a link, and we do not check that link, an annoing error can be shipped to the quality control or worse to the client.
+It is nothing particurally hard to fix but It can really make us look bad as professional.
+UD had an internal system that checks this annoying things and it does not require for you to write things twice.
+Writing the code you automatically are provinding what UD needs in order to double check problems like that.

 ### Because I have my software documented automatically

 ### Because I have my code measured automatically